As a writer of educational articles with a Master’s Degree in Computer Science, I write topics such as this to offer

 Few people ever tested their implementation to be sure they did it right.
 I understand that non-programmers will make mistakes with complex HTML programming.
 That's why it's so important to check one's work.
 I suppose Google got frustrated with that.

 Google even tried to automate the process to eliminate human error, but then their algorithm ended up attributing the wrong headshot images to the wrong people.
-An example is the well-publicized fiasco with Truman Capote being shown as the author of a New York Times article written long after his death.
+An example is a well-publicized fiasco with Truman Capote being shown as the author of a New York Times article written long after his death.

 Many tweaks to the algorithm were continuously being done in an effort to fix bugs and achieve the results originally intended.
 Google’s research has shown that Authorship Status didn't seem to change click-through-rates anyway.

 By 2014, two important personnel had left the company1:

 - Sagar Kamdar, Google’s former Director of Product Management on Search

 - Othar Hansson, the developer of the Authorship Project.

 It was hoped that claiming Authorship would enhance traffic to authors’ articles, but Google eventually said the experiment failed, according to a story in Search Engine Land.3

 In August 2014, Google abandoned the program, discontinued all authorship functionality, and announced that Authorship markup was no longer supported in web search.3